bnfetterley/application_assignment/readme.md

 ## Submission Requirements

+How to run this server:

+1. add   "start": "node index.js" to your scripts in package.json

+2. install npm package  "random-movie-quotes": "^1.0.3" in package.json

+3. add 'var quotes = require('random-movie-quotes')' to the top of the index.js file

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.

 ## References